crestfallnatwork/move-on-aptos-hackathon/acmp-whitepaper.md

 5. Apply HKDF with secret as (ess | pss), salt as "" and info as "" to derive a 256-bit key.
    * salt and info can be changed depending on application.
 6. Generate a 12 byte IV(iv)
-7. Use AES in GCM mode using IV as iv to generate ciphertext(cm)
+7. Use AES-256 in GCM mode using IV as iv to generate ciphertext(cm)
 8. Encrypted message := (epk | iv | cm)

 To decrypt this message follow the steps in reverse.
 For a more comprehensive overview look at the [reference implementation](https://github.com/crestfallnatwork/aces-js)

 ### ACKSP
-Aptos Chain Key Sharing Protocol defines a standard way to publish public and optionally encrypted private keys on the blockchain.
+Aptos Chain Key Sharing Protocol defines a standard way to publish public and optionally encrypted private keys on the Aptos blockchain.

 *Reference Implementation*: [Contract](https://github.com/crestfallnatwork/acmp-contracts/blob/main/acmp/sources/acksp.move), [Client](https://github.com/crestfallnatwork/acksp-js)
 *AIP*: Not implemented yet